Antonios-Kagias/Computer_Networks_for_Big_Data/2 - Flow_Migration/README.md

 - The 'combined_stats' folder contains the metrics recorded for each flow.
+The 4 columns stand for Time (sec), Bitrate, Delay, Jitter and Package Loss.

 - The 'flows' folder contains all the commands necessary for the forwarding rules to be installed.